StefanZander/lecture_notes/ewa/flexbox/html/docs/flexbox.md

 # The CSS Flexbox Layout

+!!! abstract "Objectives"
+    * [x] You know basic principles of intuitive and modern UIs
+    * [x] You learn a methodology that helps you to built UIs with a good user experience
+    * [x] You can ...

 ## Background

 The __Flexible Box Layout Module__ (short _flexbox_) aims at providing a more efficient way to lay out, align and distribute space among items in a container, even when their size is unknown and/or dynamic (thus the word 'flex').